lorenzo/audit-stash/README.md

 This plugin is forked from [lorenzo/audit-stash](https://github.com/lorenzo/audit-stash)

-Although the above plugin is very good for storing change history, it has the following issues or does not have the features I needed.
+Although the above plugin is very good for storing change history, it has the following issues or does not have all the features I needed.

 - Original data is not recorded at the delete event.
     - This is useful if you add the plugin after some data was added.